Courtroom: United States

+A courtroom is traditionally entered through heavy double doors, "to suggest that this is not an ordinary public building".

 The judge generally sits behind a raised desk, known as the bench.
+An American court clerk traditionally signals the commencement of a formal court hearing with the words: "All rise, the [court name] is now in session, the Honorable [judge name] presiding."
+On cue, the judge strides forth from a door near the bench in a dignified fashion and sits down in a large chair behind the bench.

-Behind the judge are the great seal of the jurisdiction and the flags of the appropriate federal and state governments.
+Behind the judge are the great seal of the jurisdiction and the flag of the United States.
+A court operated by a state or territorial government also includes that government's flag.
 Judges usually wear a plain black robe (a requirement in many jurisdictions).
 An exception was the late U.S. Supreme Court Chief Justice William Rehnquist, who broke tradition by adorning his robe with four gold stripes on each sleeve.
 (Rehnquist reportedly said that he had been inspired to add the stripes by his having seen such stripes worn by the character of the judge, in a local production of the Gilbert and Sullivan comic operatic spoof of English jurisprudence, Trial by Jury.)

 Adjacent to the bench are the witness stand and the desks where the court clerk and the court reporter sit.
 The courtroom is divided into two parts by a barrier known as the bar.
 The bar may be an actual railing, or an imaginary barrier.
 The bailiff stands (or sits) against one wall and keeps order in the courtroom.

-On one side is the judge's bench, the tables for the plaintiff, the defendant, and their respective counsel, and a separate group of seats known as the jury box where the jury sits.
 Apart from the parties to the case and any witnesses, only the lawyers can literally pass the bar (court personnel and jury members usually enter through separate doors), and this is the reason why the term the bar has come to refer to the legal profession as a whole (see bar association).

+On one side of the bar is the judge's bench, the tables for the plaintiff, the defendant, and their respective counsel, and a separate group of seats known as the jury box where the jury sits.
+Traditionally, there is one table for the plaintiff and plaintiff's counsel and another table for the defendant and defense counsel, both facing the bench, with an open space in between counsel tables and the bench.
+The jury box is positioned at a 90-degree angle against one wall.

 There is usually a podium or lectern between the two tables where the lawyers may stand when they argue their case before the judge.
+However, in many busy courtrooms, the lawyers normally argue from the tables for their respective sides.
+They take the additional time to move to and from the podium only for the most important appearances, such as jury trials.